kevbrain/apicastsix/doc/parameters.md

 ### `THREESCALE_DEPLOYMENT_ENV`

+**Values:** sandbox | production
+**Default:** no value

+The value of this environment variable will be used to define the environment for which the configuration will be downloaded from 3scale (Staging or Production), when using new APIcast.

-The value of this environment variable will be used in the header `X-3scale-User-Agent` in the authorize/report requests made to 3scale Service Management API.
+The value will also be used in the header `X-3scale-User-Agent` in the authorize/report requests made to 3scale Service Management API.
 It is used by 3scale just for statistics.

 ### `THREESCALE_PORTAL_ENDPOINT`